RichardCoffee/custom-post-type/README.md

 `$this->tax_keep['taxonomy_slug'] = array('term-slug')`<br>
 or<br>
 `$this->tax_keep['taxonomy_slug'] = array(__('Term Name One','text-domain'))`
+The array must be consistent, either all slugs, or all names.

 #### Text domain
 A unique string placeholder 'text-domain' is currently used.
 If you are familiar with the linux sed command you can use this command:  `sed -i 's/text-domain/your-domain-name-here/' path-to/custom-post.php`  Alternately, override the method translated_text(), but be sure to duplicate the array structure and __all__ the strings it contains.